 If those attempts fail, here are a few other ideas.

 - For staircases with banisters on both sides, you can use this Summer Infant Banister to Banister Gate Mounting Kit.

 - For cabinets and drawers, look for adhesive options such as the multi-purpose adhesive straps I linked to up above.

 - Block off access to entire rooms with baby gates and doorknob covers.

-- If you are concerned about pressure-mount gates leaving marks on the wall, you can buy wall cups specifically for that purpose ($11 for 4 on Amazon).
+- If you are concerned about pressure-mount gates leaving marks on the wall, you can buy wall cups specifically for that purpose.

 - Try to make one room of your house as babyproofed as possible, that way you have a safe space to let your child explore and you can relax.